tguild/vehicle_signal_specification/README.md

 If this property is a logical link to other elements, then the path to the rbranch of these elements is given here.
 The ```id``` value of these elements are provided in a list.

-## <a name="signal-entry"/>SIGNAL ENTRY
+## <a name="data-entry"/>DATA ENTRY
+Leaf nodes of the tree contain metadata describing the data associated to the node.
+This specification makes a distinction between signals and attributes for the following reason.
+The difference between a signal and an attribute is that the signal has a publisher (or producer) that continuously updates the signal value while an attribute has a set value, defined in the specification, that never changes.
-The term signal is for convenience reasons used for any of the function types sensor, actuator, senseactuator, and diagnostic wherever it is not needed to distinguish between them, see Function types below.
+The term signal is for legacy and convenience reasons used for any of the function types sensor, actuator, senseactuator, and diagnostic wherever it is not needed to distinguish between them, see Data function below.

-### <a name="signal-type"/>SIGNAL TYPE
+### <a name="data-type"/>DATA TYPE
 Each signal specifies a type from the following set (from FrancaIDL):

 Name       | Type                       | Min  | Max